Ada-Developers-Academy/ada-precourse-v2/intro-to-python/loops.md

 ### Drawing Pictures

 Add these string ASCII snowman drawings as constant variables to the top of `snowman.py`.
-Notice that the number of constant variables that make up the drawing is the same as SNOWMAN_WRONG_GUESSES.
+Notice that the number of constant variables that make up the drawing is the same as SNOWMAN_MAX_WRONG_GUESSES.
 For each wrong guess, we will want to add a new element to the drawing:

 ```python
 SNOWMAN_0 = '*   *   *  '